mshaswat2004/Oreo-Cake/Project C - 26.md

 Apply oil on the paper.
 Pour the mixure in the cake pan.
 Back it !!!!!
-Soft and spongy oreo cake is done  ......
+Soft and spongy oreo cake is done.